Jawline acne caused by hormonal imbalances

 - Omega-3/ fish oil can help to reduce inflammation which helps to fight acne and improve the appearance of discolouration.

-- Collagen is what provides the elasticity in our skin, it can help to increase plumpness and reduce the appearance of fine lines and wrinkles.
+- Collagen supplements for acne is what provides the elasticity in our skin, it can help to increase plumpness and reduce the appearance of fine lines and wrinkles.

 - Zinc can help clear bacteria-causing acne from the skin’s surface and has many anti-inflammatory properties to help solve current acne breakouts.